 - In Final Crisis, Darkseid's minions are frantically bioengineering new bodies for the New Gods of Apokolips because they destroy the human bodies they possess fairly quickly.

 - The Bug Alien from the first Men in Black movie.
-By the end of the movie he had grey skin, could barely talk or walk.
-In this case, it had more to do with the bug wearing an "Edgar Suit" made of flayed skin, so it was natural decomposition.
+By the end of the movie he has grey skin, can barely talk or walk.
+In this case, it has more to do with the bug wearing an "Edgar Suit" made of flayed skin, so it is natural decomposition.

-- People possessed by Jason in Jason Goes to Hell: The Final Friday eventually melt into goo.
+- People possessed by Jason in Jason Goes to Hell: The Final Friday eventually meld into goo.

 - The Egyptian god Horus runs into this problem in Immortal, as he can only successfully possess pure humans unaltered by genetic modification.
 As most of the humans in 2095 New York are augmented in some way, they eventually die after he takes over their bodies.
 Nikopol is suitable as a host body precisely because he's still unaltered, having spent time in a Cryo Prison for several decades.

 - H.I.V.E.
 Series: In the later books, this is what happens to bodies that Overlord possesss via the animus fluid.

 - In Harry Potter, Voldemort goes through several host bodies before he can perform a resurrection ritual that gives him a stable new form.
 He has to resort to things like drinking unicorn blood to keep his hosts alive.